Taneros/Taneros/README.md

 Hi there! 👋

-I'm Renat 😃.
-A javascript, mostly front-end Dev 👨‍💻 who is very serious about becoming a senior Dev soon enough.
+I'm **Renat** 😃.
+A javascript (mostly front-end) dev 👨‍💻 who is very serious about becoming a senior dev one day.

-I regularly hone my coding skills 🥋, apart from work, to be able to smash any coding problem into pieces like true JS ninja 🐱‍👤.
+I love to hone my coding skills 🥋 to make sure I can smash any coding problem into pieces like a true **JS ninja** 🐱‍👤.
 Here is my rating on Codewars:

 [![codewars](https://www.codewars.com/users/Taneros/badges/large "codewars")](https://www.codewars.com/users/Taneros/badges/large)